Best places to drink & buy tea in Darjeeling

-While Darjeeling is the producer of the best teas in the world, it is also a great place where you can drink or taste a cup of tea made from the leaves freshly plucked from one of its renowned gardens and even buy some of the finest packaged tea.
+While Darjeeling is the producer of the best teas in the world, it is also a great place where you can drink or taste a cup of tea made from the leaves freshly plucked from one of its renowned gardens and buy some of the finest packaged tea.

-My cup of Darjeeling tea at Nathmull's Sunset Lounge
+My cup of Darjeeling black tea

 A cup of black Darjeeling tea